Leanna97/TSINR/README.md

 </p>

 ## Abstract
-Time series anomaly detection aims to analyze time series data of a system to identify unusual patterns in the data or deviations from the system’s expected behavior.
-The reconstruction-based methods are the mainstream of the time series anomaly detection methods, which exploit learning point-wise representation.
-However, the unlabeled anomaly points in the training data may cause these reconstruction-based methods to learn and reconstruct anomalous data, resulting in the challenge of capturing normal patterns from time series.
-To address this challenge, we propose a time series anomaly detection method based on implicit neural representation (INR) reconstruction, named TSINR, to alleviate the limitations of the existing reconstruction-based methods.
+Time series anomaly detection aims to identify unusual patterns in data or deviations from systems’ expected behavior.
+The re-construction-based methods are the mainstream in this task, which exploit learning point-wise representation.
+However, the unlabeled anomaly points in training data may cause these reconstruction-based methods to learn and reconstruct anomalous data, resulting in the challenge of capturing normal patterns.
+In this paper, we propose a time series anomaly detection method based on implicit neural representation (INR) reconstruction, named TSINR, to address this challenge.
 Due to the property of spectral bias, TSINR enables prioritizing low-frequency signals and exhibiting poorer performance on high-frequency abnormal data.
-Specifically, we adopt INR to parameterize time series data as continuous functions and employ a transformer-based architec- ture to predict the INR of given time series data.
-As a result, the proposed TSINR method achieves the advantage of capturing the temporal continuity in time series data and thus is more sensitive to discontinuous anomaly data.
-In addition, we further design a novel continuous function to learn inter- and intra-variable infor- mation, and leverage a pre-trained large language model to am- plify the intense fluctuations in anomalies.
-Extensive experiments demonstrate that the proposed TSINR method achieves superior overall performance on both univariate and multivariate time series anomaly detection benchmark compared to other state-of-the-art reconstruction-based methods
+Specifically, we adopt INR to parameterize time series data as continuous functions and employ a transformer-based architecture to predict the INR of given data.
+As a result, the proposed TSINR method achieves the advantage of capturing the temporal continuity and thus is more sensitive to discontinuous anomaly data.
+In addition, we further design a novel continuous function to learn inter- and intra-variable information, and leverage a pre-trained large language model to amplify the intense fluctuations in anomalies.
+Extensive experiments demonstrate that TSINR achieves superior overall performance on both univariate and multivariate time series anomaly detection benchmark compared to other state-of-the-art reconstruction-based methods.

 ## Reconstruction from INR